ninoguba/ionic-researchKit/README.md

 # What is ionicResearchKit?

-This is a clone of Apple's [ResearchKit Framework](https://github.com/ResearchKit/ResearchKit) built on [Ionic](https://github.com/driftyco/ionic) and that makes it easy to create cross-platform hybrid native apps for medical research or for other research projects.
+This is a clone of Apple's [ResearchKit Framework](https://github.com/ResearchKit/ResearchKit) built on [Ionic](https://github.com/driftyco/ionic) which makes it easy to create cross-platform hybrid native apps for medical research or for other research projects.

 # Installation